 A promissory note is freely transferable (hence the promise to pay is unconditional).

 In the case of promissory notes, the law presumes (contrary to the usual rules of contract) that consideration is provided.
 Thus it is not necessary to execute a promissory note as a deed.

-The Promissory Notes folder contains several different versions of the Promissory Note, tailored for companies and individuals.
+This sub-folder contains several different versions of the Promissory Note, tailored for companies and individuals.
 The Promissory Note (Basic) is best suited for loans between individuals of small amounts of money where no interest is payable.
 The Promissory Note – Company (Basic) is the same, but for use by a company.
 Other versions have provision for interest and for payment by instalments.

-Promissory Notes are part of the Corporate folder.
+Loan Notes and Promissory Notes are part of the Corporate folder.
 Access all Corporate documents for £35+VAT.